In this Article, we will lean about what is Monorepo and what's the benefits of using it.

 This can result in code that is more DRY as we can reuse the common patterns, components, and types.

-This enables to share the logic between frontend and backend as well.
+This enables to share of the logic between the frontend and the backend as well.

 2) Atomic changes :